Beauty sharpens our perception of the world.

 Following are topics for developing Beauty through craft.

-Following are simple lessons for the fundementals of playing music.
+Following are simple lessons for the fundamentals of playing music.

 All the black keys of a piano form a pentatonic scale: